Select Page

 There are four steps to food safety: Clean, Separate, Cook and Chill:

-• Clean – Clean your hands, surfaces, and utensils with soap and water before cooking.
+• Clean – Wash your hands, surfaces, and utensils with soap and water before cooking.
 After cleaning surfaces where raw poultry has touched, remember to re-sanitize.
+Thoroughly wash fruits and vegetables to the list before consuming.

 • Separate – Use separate cutting boards, plates, and utensils to avoid cross-contamination between raw meat and foods that are ready to eat.
 Juices from raw meat and poultry are likely to contain harmful bacteria such as Salmonella and E. coli.
 While these bacteria can be destroyed with proper cooking, it is important to keep these raw juices from touching food that won’t be cooked.